-For two formidable teams (New England Patriots vs. Philadelphia Eagles), it’s the culmination of a season.
+For two formidable teams (New England Patriots vs. Los Angles Rams), it’s the culmination of a season.
 (And for us, it’s a great excuse to indulge in all the best tailgating snacks.)
-It’s a grueling seven-month schedule with tons of variables from pre-season training camp to regular season kick-off to post-season play-offs.
+It’s a grueling seven-month schedule with tons of variables from pre-season training camp to regular season kick-off to post-season playoffs.

 Just like all the games leading up to the Super Bowl, a lot can happen throughout a lifetime.
 So many variables, so many strategies, upsets, and so many potential outcomes.